Pan-Arabism: Decline

 Different Arab leaders competed to become the leading voices for the Arab and Islamic worlds.
-Such competition sporadically resulted in friction between the leaders of these Arab countries.
-The United Arab Republic, which was formulated by Egypt’s Gamal Abdel Nasser and Syria’s Shukri al-Quwatli, was promoted to be the collective voice for the Arab world and the spearhead of pan-Arabism.
-Being the only physical incarnation of pan-Arabism, it did not receive the expected praise from other Arab nations, especially in the Gulf, which further added to the decline of pan-Arabism.
+Such competition occasionally led to friction among the leaders of these Arab countries.
+The United Arab Republic, formulated by Egypt's Gamal Abdel Nasser and Syria's Shukri al-Quwatli, was intended to be the collective voice of the Arab world and the spearhead of pan-Arabism.
+As the only physical incarnation of pan-Arabism, it did not receive the expected praise from other Arab nations, especially in the Gulf, which further contributed to its decline.

-To a lesser extent, the military defeat to “arch-enemy” Israel made both prominent sources of pan-Arabism reconsider such philosophy.
-The United Arab Republic, consisting of Egypt and Syria, received ideological burden due to the unfavorable outcome, thus putting pan-Arabism in question.
-The victory of Israel in the 1967 Six-Day War and the inability of Egypt and Syria to generate economic growth in some form, also damaged pan-Arabism's credibility.
+To a lesser extent, the military defeat to "arch-enemy" Israel made both prominent sources of pan-Arabism reconsider such philosophy.
+The United Arab Republic, consisting of Egypt and Syria, bore the ideological burden of the unfavorable outcome, thereby putting pan-Arabism in question.
+The victory of Israel in the 1967 Six-Day War and the inability of Egypt and Syria to generate economic growth in some form also damaged pan-Arabism's credibility.
 "By the mid-1970s," according to The Continuum Political Encyclopedia of the Middle East, "the idea of Arab unity became less and less apparent in Arab politics, though it remained a wishful goal among the masses."

 By the late 1980s, pan-Arabism began to be eclipsed by both nationalist and Islamist ideologies.
 Although pan-Arabism lost appeal by the 1990s, it continued to exercise an intellectual hegemony throughout the Arab world.